 Or do you have an internal desire to learn, to connect with the people and to understand the culture?
 Are your motivations born from a personal hunger for intellectual stimulation, global connection, and cultural awareness?

 If you are trying to learn Spanish because you “have to” or you “should”, then you likely are not feeling the necessary motivation, commitment, nor desire to learn.

-If your reasons, however, come from a true desire to communicate and connect with a world outside your own immediate one, then you are at a great advantage and you will not only learn the language but also enjoy doing so!
+If your reasons, however, come from a true desire to communicate and connect with a world outside your own immediate one, then you are at a great advantage and you will not only learn the language but will also enjoy doing so!

 2. Learn Like a Child

-Music (including nursery rhymes), cartoons, movies with and without subtitles, talk radio, translating billboards and other print media all are engaging and very effective ways to supplement your language learning.
-Go to the library and check out children’s books, rent movies in Spanish, tune your car radio to a Spanish-speaking channel, listen to Spanish CD’s on your commute to work…all of these learning modalities add up to the larger picture of your desired fluency.
+Music (including nursery rhymes), cartoons, movies with and without subtitles, talk radio, translating billboards and other print media all are very effective ways to supplement your language learning.
+Go to the library and check out children’s books, rent movies in Spanish, tune your car radio to a Spanish-speaking channel, listen to Spanish CD’s on your commute to work…all of these different learning modalities add up to the larger picture of your desired fluency.

 Learn like a child, take it all in, be curious and observant, and most of all, be patient with yourself.
 Seek out opportunities to practice Spanish and immerse yourself in real-life learning opportunities.

 Learning in isolation only—behind a computer screen, nose in a book—-will likely not give you an adequate return on your investment.
 Balance and variety is the key to engaging all parts of your brain.
-Get out there and practice, speak, listen and engage with other Spanish speakers.
+Get out there and practice, speak, listen and interact with other Spanish speakers.
 Even if your pronunciation or syntax is not perfect, native speakers will likely feel honored that you are making the effort to communicate with them in their mother tongue.

 3. Put In The Time, Do The Work

 Yes, learning Spanish will require some work, study, practice, repetition, commitment, consistency, and stick-to-itiveness.
 Find what works for you.